 After many, many days of sightseeing in Hawaii, we’ve determined the best clothes to wear and the best supplies to bring.
 Besides a car or tour bus, sightseeing in Hawaii usually involves short walks/hikes, going to rainforests and other diverse climates.
-This list will have you prepared for those situations.
+This list will have you prepared for all those situations.

 What to wear